BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Yellowstone is massive, and the two quickly figured out that there was no way they could police the entire area themselves.
 A few years later, the government used the Army to manage and police Yellowstone.
 You can learn about this time period by visiting Fort Yellowstone in Mammoth.

-Norris couldn’t stop the poaching but had a much easier time of naming places in the park after himself.
+Norris couldn’t stop the poaching but had a much easier time naming places in the park after himself.
 Norris had already founded the town of Norris, Michigan, so he was used to naming things after himself.

 He named Norris Geyser Basin after himself, as well as a mountain peak.
 He tried renaming some features like Gibbon Falls and the Gibbon River, but someone finally stopped him before he named the entire park after himself.